 The Sipwise C5 exports a variety of cluster health data and statistics over the standard SNMP interface.
 By default, the SNMP interface can only be accessed locally.
-To make it possible to provide the SNMP data to an external system, the config.yml file needs to be edited and the list of allowed community names and allowed hosts/IP ranges must be populated.
+To make it possible to provide the SNMP data to an external system via SNMP v1 or v2c, the config.yml file needs to be edited and the list of allowed community names and allowed hosts/IP ranges must be populated.
 This list can be found under the snmpd.communities key and it consists of one or more hashes of name and sources key/values.
 The community name is the allowed community name, while sources is a list of IP address or IP blocks where to allow the requests from.
+For SNMP v3, the users need to be added with ngcp-snmpd-adduser, and can be deleted ngcp-snmpd-deluser (both commands are documented in their respective man pages).